withcatai/node-llama-cpp/README.md

 Chat with a LLama model

 Required:
-      --model  LLama model file to use for the chat                              [string] [required]
+  -m, --model  LLama model file to use for the chat                              [string] [required]

 Optional:
-      --systemInfo    Print llama.cpp system info                         [boolean] [default: false] --systemPrompt  System prompt to use against the model. [default value: You are a helpful, res pectful and honest assistant.
+  -i, --systemInfo       Print llama.cpp system info                      [boolean] [default: false] -s, --systemPrompt     System prompt to use against the model. [default value: You are a helpful,
+                         respectful and honest assistant.
 Always answer as helpfully as possible.
-If a que stion does not make any sense, or is not factually coherent, explain why inste ad of answering something not correct.
-If you don't know the answer to a quest ion, please don't share false information.]
+If a question does not make any sense, or is not factually coherent, explain why instead of answering something not correct.
+If you don't know the answe r to a question, please don't share false information.]
   [string] [default: "You are a helpful, respectful and honest assistant.
 Always answer as helpfully
                                                                                         as possible.
                 If a question does not make any sense, or is not factually coherent, explain why ins tead of answering something not correct.
 If you don't know the answer to a question, please don't share false information."]
-      --wrapper       Chat wrapper to use
+  -w, --wrapper          Chat wrapper to use
-                               [string] [choices: "general", "llama", "chatML"] [default: "general"] --contextSize   Context size to use for the model                     [number] [default: 4096] --grammar       Restrict the model response to a specific grammar, like JSON for example [string] [choices: "text", "json", "list", "arithmetic", "japanese", "chess"] [default: "text"] --temperature   Temperature is a hyperparameter that controls the randomness of the generated text.
-It affects the probability distribution of the model's output tokens.
-A higher temperature (e.g., 1.5) makes the output more random and creative, whil e a lower temperature (e.g., 0.5) makes the output more focused, deterministic , and conservative.
-The suggested temperature is 0.8, which provides a balance between randomness and determinism.
-At the extreme, a temperature of 0 will a lways pick the most likely next token, leading to identical outputs in each ru
-                      n.
-Set to `0` to disable.                                [number] [default: 0] --topK          Limits the model to consider only the K most likely next tokens for sampling a t each step of sequence generation.
-An integer number between `1` and the size of the vocabulary.
-Set to `0` to disable (which uses the full vocabulary).
-On ly relevant when `temperature` is set to a value greater than 0.
+                               [string] [choices: "general", "llama", "chatML"] [default: "general"] -c, --contextSize      Context size to use for the model                  [number] [default: 4096] -g, --grammar          Restrict the model response to a specific grammar, like JSON for example [string] [choices: "text", "json", "list", "arithmetic", "japanese", "chess"] [default: "text"] -t, --temperature      Temperature is a hyperparameter that controls the randomness of the generat ed text.
+It affects the probability distribution of the model's output toke ns.
+A higher temperature (e.g., 1.5) makes the output more random and creat ive, while a lower temperature (e.g., 0.5) makes the output more focused, d eterministic, and conservative.
+The suggested temperature is 0.8, which pro vides a balance between randomness and determinism.
+At the extreme, a tempe rature of 0 will always pick the most likely next token, leading to identic al outputs in each run.
+Set to `0` to disable.        [number] [default: 0] -k, --topK             Limits the model to consider only the K most likely next tokens for samplin g at each step of sequence generation.
+An integer number between `1` and th e size of the vocabulary.
+Set to `0` to disable (which uses the full vocabu lary).
+Only relevant when `temperature` is set to a value greater than 0.
                                                                               [number] [default: 40]
-      --topP          Dynamically selects the smallest set of tokens whose cumulative probability ex ceeds the threshold P, and samples the next token only from this set.
+  -p, --topP             Dynamically selects the smallest set of tokens whose cumulative probability
+                          exceeds the threshold P, and samples the next token only from this set.
 A float number between `0` and `1`.
 Set to `1` to disable.
-Only relevant when `tempera ture` is set to a value greater than `0`.             [number] [default: 0.95]
+Only relevant when `temperature` is set to a value greater than `0`. [number] [default: 0.95] --maxTokens, --mt  Maximum number of tokens to generate in responses.
+Set to `0` to disable.
+S et to `-1` to set to the context size                 [number] [default: 0]

 Options:
   -h, --help     Show help                                                                 [boolean]